xgui3783/xgui3783.github.io/posts/2020-02-14-selenium-vs-puppeteer.md

 In e2e tests, one of the test conditions is given the navigation to a URL, the application should make a HTTP GET request.
 For puppeteer, there is [page.setRequestInterception(value)](https://github.com/puppeteer/puppeteer/blob/master/docs/api.md#pagesetrequestinterceptionvalue) .
 For selenium ... nothing?

-At the end, I had to resort to proxy'ing `XMLHttpRequest.prototype.open`.
-Even then, it was not straight forward. `webdriver.get` instantiate a new window for me, and thus overwrites any previous proxying of `XMLHttpRequest.prototype.open`.
+At the end, I had to resort to proxy'ing `XMLHttpRequest.prototype.open`. (edit: the idea came from [this gist](https://gist.github.com/chmanie/e616ef3b9d20321943e8)) Even then, it was not straight forward. `webdriver.get` instantiate a new window for me, and thus overwrites any previous proxying of `XMLHttpRequest.prototype.open`.
 So I had to hack it by synchronously patching the method, after `webdriver.get` call was made.